You install the update on the vRealize Automation 7.1 or 7.2 virtual appliance and IaaS Components.

 Verify that you selected a download method and downloaded the update.
 See Downloading vRealize Automation Appliance Updates.

-For all high-availability environments, see Back Up Your Existing vRealize Automation 7.1 Environment.
+For all high-availability environments, see Back Up Your Existing vRealize Automation 7.1 or 7.2 Environment.

-For high-availability environments with load balancers, verify that you disabled all of the redundant nodes and removed the health monitors for these items according to your load balancer documentation.
+For environments with load balancers, verify that you disabled all the redundant nodes and removed the health monitors.
+For information, see your load balancer documentation.

 vRealize Automation appliance